Chronology of Portuguese discoveries and maritime expansion

 Vista aérea da Ilha de Ormuz de 1750

-Aerial view of the Island of Hormuz from 1750 – This is a Dutch version of Bellin’s aerial view of the Island of Hormuz, situated in the strategically important Strait of Hormuz.
-The map shows the fortress, the church of St Lucia and the King’s Palace on the island.
+Aerial view of the island of Hormuz from 1750 – This is a Dutch version of Bellin’s aerial view of the island of Hormuz, located in the strategic Strait of Hormuz.
+The map shows the fortress, the church of St Lucia and the royal palace on the island.
 The fortress of Komrun on the mainland and another small fort on the island of Kishm.
 The sea is full of ships and fishing boats.

 Portugal first established diplomatic relations with the local king, but later Afonso de Albuquerque took the city.

-A Portuguese fortress will be built on the island of Hormuz, which will allow Portugal to control the Persian Gulf, and with it an important part of the trade between the East and Europe.
+A Portuguese fortress is built on the island of Hormuz, allowing Portugal to control the Persian Gulf and an important part of the trade between the East and Europe.

 18. CONQUEST OF GOA – NOVEMBER 1510